rmartinezoliva/ws-core/README.md

 There is embedded tomcat and embedded, in-memory hsql inside.

-There is a standard set of libs, like guava, joda-time and so on.
+There is a standard set of libs and so on.